Making Diwali Understandable: How To Explain Diwali to a Child

 “Diwali is a festival that celebrates the triumph of light over darkness, and by participating in these traditions, children can experience the joy and significance of this auspicious occasion.” – Unknown

 By partaking in these customs, children not only learn about the cultural significance of Diwali but also develop a sense of belonging and understanding of their heritage.
-It is essential to engage children in age-appropriate activities that allow them to experience and appreciate the traditions and rituals associated with Diwali.
+When you explain Diwali to children, it is essential to engage children in age-appropriate activities that allow them to experience and appreciate the traditions and rituals associated with Diwali.
 Through these meaningful experiences, they can grasp the values of love, compassion, and gratitude that form the essence of the festival.

 Embracing Diwali traditions for a brighter future